 Among the more specific results recorded over the past decade, in the the pink color category 5-carat stones rose in value by an average of 99 percent.
 In the blue color category, 1-carat fancy vivid blue diamonds increased in value by 135 percent, and in the yellow color category, fancy vivid yellow 5 caraters and 3 caraters increased by in value by 30 percent.

-The Fancy Color Diamond Index is published by the non-profit Fancy Color Research Foundation (FCRF), tracking pricing data for yellow, pink, and blue fancy color diamonds in three key global trading centers – Hong Kong, New York, and Tel Aviv.
+The Fancy Color Diamond Index is published by the non-profit Fancy Color Research Foundation (FCRF), tracking pricing data for yellow, pink, and blue fancy color diamonds in three key global trading centers – Hong Kong, New York“>New York, and Tel Aviv.

 YELLOW COLORS BRING DOWN AVERAGE VALUES DURING 2019